-Modern café interior featuring a sleek bar, unique lighting, and cozy seating, with large windows illuminating the space.
+Modern office lounge with industrial vibes thanks to the exposed concrete building shell and visible ducts and cables crisscrossing the ceiling, featuring a sleek bar counter, unique lighting, and mid-century-modern style seating, with large windows illuminating the space.

 The Lighthouse Venice Beach: Warkentin Associates Transforms a Historic Post Office into a Bauhaus-Inspired Creative Campus